AHP15/JavaScript-capstone/README.md

 <!-- PROJECT DESCRIPTION -->

 # 📖 [MOVIEX] <a name="about-project"></a>
 This is a movie application that lets users choose between different movies to watch based on the number of likes and comments.
-Built with ES6 and webpack
+Built with ES6 and webpack.

+## Video description <a name="video"></a>

+You can find a video description of our project [here](https://drive.google.com/file/d/1UUzzP7FXdpw9hNdlCKP4KoaxuJm-YXyh/view?usp=sharing)👈😁

 ## 🛠 Built With <a name="built-with"></a>